WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ![Retrieve Workflow Instructions](assets/prompt-design/action_1_instructions.png)

 ---
-**Note**
+**Note**:

-If a database is not available, the JSON variable representing the execution graph can be stored as a custom variable in Webex Connect and retrieved through an action when needed.
+If a database is not available, the JSON variable representing the execution graph can be stored as a custom variable in Webex Connect and retrieved through an action by the AI Agent.

 ---
 The second action is called `get_employee_pto_balance` and is used to retrieve the employee PTO information from the database.
 Its name must match the value of the `action` field defined in the `data_tool` node.